 Whether you’re an entrepreneur with a product on the drawing board or a fast follower looking to build on something huge, there’s never been a more fertile time for creative disruption.
 An Ivy League education or tens of millions of dollars isn’t a requirement anymore.
 There’s no longer a right way to bring an idea to life, only the way you take.

 Are you well fed on corporate lunches but starving for real meaningful adventure, like I once was?
 If that’s you, I’d urge you to take note of the surge of innovation happening in the world.
 Take a good long look at what’s possible – and see whether you can bear to stay in that comfortable life any longer.

 If the Weavr mission resonates with you, consider joining our product team.
 Or if you’re looking to found a business, give us a call.
-And if you’re already building something, we’ve got the tools that will help: check out our guide: embedded finance made easy.
+And if you’re already building something, we’ve got the tools that will help: check out our guide to supercharging your business.

 Stay connected with Weavr!